Cyber Wellness is about the proactive and positive use of the internet, social and mobile applications.

 Main Objectives of the Program:

-- For Corporations: Enhanced company policies to reflect provisions of the cybercrime and data privacy laws
+- For Corporations: Enhanced company policies to balance digital rights with digital accountabilities and reflect provisions of the cybercrime and data privacy laws

-- Provide learning interventions that will enhance positive and proactive use of internet, social web and mobile platforms.
+- Provide learning interventions that will enhance positive and proactive use of the internet, social web, and mobile platforms.
 With the end result of adding value to oneself and the organization they represent

-- Equip participants how to protect themselves, the family and the school and the organization they represent from negative online experiences or cyber abuses.
+- Equip participants with how to protect themselves, the family and the school, and the organization they represent from negative online experiences or cyber abuses.
 And know how to respond when they faced one

 - Bridge the digital divide